Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Basic Account Details

-If you open a Roth IRA at TD Ameritrade, you’d get free access to a wealth of digital tools like savings calculators and other features designed to help you plan for your retirement.
-The firm’s Roth IRA option also stands out for its fee analyzer powered by FeeX.
-This tool helps you get a clear picture of what you’re paying for if you’re also investing in a 401(k).
+If you open a Roth IRA at TD Ameritrade, you’ll get free access to a wealth of digital tools like savings calculators and other features designed to help you plan for your retirement.
+Keep in mind that TD Ameritrade was acquired by Charles Schwab, so your account will eventually be moved.

 You may even find that rolling over into a Roth IRA will save you on plenty of fees.